CyberMonitor/orquestra-docs/v1/content/tutorials/hello-workflow.md

 Let's get started by opening up a text editor and creating an empty text file called `welcome-workflow.yaml`.
 This `yaml` file will contain the workflow definition for our Orquestra workflow.
 Go ahead and copy and paste the following code into your editor:

+ _**Note:** According to recent [changes](https://www.zdnet.com/article/github-to-replace-master-with-main-starting-next-month/), GitHub will start using `main` instead of `master` as the default branch.
+If your workflow doesn't run, try changing the line below from `branch: "master"` to `branch: "main"`._

 ```YAML
 # Workflow API version
 apiVersion: io.orquestra.workflow/1.0.0